praths71018/Hotel-Management-System/README.md

 5. **Strategy Pattern**:
    - **Used In**: Payment Processing
    - **Description**: Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 The strategy pattern lets the algorithm vary independently from clients that use it.
-For example, different payment methods like Credit Card and PayPal.
+For example, different payment methods (Credit Card, PayPal).
    - **Code Example**:
      ```java
      public interface PaymentStrategy {